Updated on June 28th, 2021 by Bob Ciura

 ARMOUR Residential REIT Inc. (ARR) is a mortgage Real Estate Investment Trust (mREIT) that offers an appealing 10.4% dividend yield, making it a high dividend stock.

-ARMOUR Residential also pays its dividends on a monthly basis, which is rare as the vast majority of companies that pay a dividend, pay them quarterly.
+ARMOUR Residential also pays its dividends on a monthly basis, which is rare as the vast majority of companies that pay a dividend, pay them quarterly or semi-annually.

-There are currently only 56 stocks with monthly dividend payments.
+There are currently only 52 monthly dividend stocks in our coverage universe.
 You can download our full list of monthly dividend stocks (along with price-to-earnings ratios, dividend yields, and payout ratios) by clicking on the link below:

 ARMOUR Residential’s high dividend yield and monthly dividend payments make it an intriguing stock for dividend investors, even though its dividend payments have been declining over the years.

 As with many high-dividend stocks yielding over 10%, the sustainability of the dividend is in question.
 This article will analyze the investment prospects of ARMOUR Residential.

 As an mREIT, ARMOUR Residential invests in residential mortgage backed securities that include U.S. Government-sponsored entities (GSE) such as Fannie Mae, Freddie Mac.
 It also includes Ginnie Mae, the Government National Mortgage Administration’s issued or guaranteed securities backed by fixed rate, hybrid adjustable rate, and adjustable rate home loans.

 It also includes unsecured notes and bonds issued by the GSE and the United States treasuries, money market instruments, as well as non-GSE or government agency backed securities.

 The mortgage REIT was founded in 2008 and is based in Vero Beach, Florida.
 It seeks to create shareholder value through careful investment and risk management practices that produce current yield and superior risk-adjusted returns over the long-term.